fecgov/openFEC/README.md

     $ cf target [dev|stage|prod] && cf push -f manifest_<[dev|stage|prod]>.yml [api|web]

+##### Task queue

+Periodic tasks, such as refreshing materialized views and updating incremental aggregates, are scheduled using celery.
+We use redis as the celery message broker.
+To work with celery and redis locally, install redis and start a redis server.
+By default, we connect to redis at `redis://localhost:6379`; if redis is running at a different URL, set the `FEC_REDIS_URL` environment variable.
+On Cloud Foundry, we use the redis28-swarm service.
+The redis service can be created as follows:

+    $ cf create-service redis28-swarm standard fec-redis

 ##### Production stack

 The OpenFEC API is a Flask application deployed using the gunicorn WSGI server behind